eclipse-keyple/keyple-website/content/docs/developer-guide/develop-ticketing-app-remote.md

 The second diagram below illustrates an arbitrary more complex possible use case with several hardware readers connected to different terminals.

-These could be for example a ticketing reloading service, where the intelligence would be on the terminal with virtual readers, with thin clients on A & B terminals communicating locally with the cards.
+These could be for example a ticketing reloading service, where the intelligence would be on the terminal with remote readers, with thin clients on A & B terminals communicating locally with the cards.

 In this use case, the **Remote Plugin** is used for card communication.

 {{< figure library="true" src="remote-plugin/component/Remote_Component_Concepts_2.svg" title="" >}}

-Here is another example, but this time it illustrates several **Remote Plugins** connected to the same **Native Service**.
+Here is another example, but this time it illustrates several **Remote Plugins** connected to the same **Local Service**.

 These could be for example ticketing terminals with transaction logic, which communicate locally with cards, but which do not have SAM, and which use a SAM server with hardware reader.